wdullaer/MaterialDateTimePicker/README.md

 * `setMaxTime(Timepoint time)`
 Set the maximum valid time to be selected.
 Time values later in the day will be deactivated

 * `setSelectableTimes(Timepoint[] times)`
 You can pass in an array of `Timepoints`.
-These values are the only valid selections in the picker. `setMinTime(Timepoint time)` and `setMaxTime(Timepoint time)` will further trim this list down.
+These values are the only valid selections in the picker. `setMinTime(Timepoint time)`, `setMaxTime(Timepoint time)` and `setDisabledTimes(Timepoint[] times)` will further trim this list down.
+Try to specify Timepoints only up to the resolution of your picker (i.e. do not add seconds if the resolution of the picker is minutes).

+* `setDisabledTimes(Timepoint[] times)`
+You can pass in an array of `Timepoints`.
+These values will not be available for selection.
+These take precedence over `setSelectableTimes` and `setTimeInterval`.
+Be careful when using this without selectableTimes: rounding to a valid Timepoint is a very expensive operation if a lot of consecutive Timepoints are disabled.
+Try to specify Timepoints only up to the resolution of your picker (i.e. do not add seconds if the resolution of the picker is minutes).

-* `setTimeInterval(int hourInterval, int minuteInterval, int secondInterval)` Set the interval for selectable times in the TimePickerDialog.
-This is a convenience wrapper around `setSelectableTimes`
+* `setTimeInterval(int hourInterval, int minuteInterval, int secondInterval)`
+Set the interval for selectable times in the TimePickerDialog.
+This is a convenience wrapper around `setSelectableTimes`.
+The interval for all three time components can be set independently.
+If you are not using the seconds / minutes picker, set the respective item to 60 for better performance.

+* `setTimepointLimiter(TimepointLimiter limiter)`
+Pass in a custom implementation of `TimeLimiter` Disables `setSelectableTimes`, `setDisabledTimes`, `setTimeInterval`, `setMinTime` and `setMaxTime`

 * `setSelectableDays(Calendar[] days)`
 You can pass a `Calendar[]` to the `DatePickerDialog`.
 The values in this list are the only acceptable dates for the picker.
 It takes precedence over `setMinDate(Calendar day)` and `setMaxDate(Calendar day)`